macder/medusa-fulfillment-shippo/README.md

 [Methods and wrappers](#api-reference) that simplify interfacing, consuming, and integrating shippo's api with medusa.

-Access data from actions by subscribing to events.
-The plugin does not make assumptions or save data arbitrarily.
-It passes it through the eventbus instead.
+Access data from actions by [subscribing to events](https://docs.medusajs.com/advanced/backend/subscribers/create-subscriber).
+The plugin does not make assumptions or save data arbitrarily, it passes it through the eventbus instead.

 ## Table of Contents